 That buffer?
 It allows me to freelance even when I don’t know what each day will bring.

-Here are some other tips to finding success as a freelancer when life is crazy:
+Here are some other tips to finding success as a freelancer when you have a child with special needs.

 1. Utilize Snippets of Time